kenwdelong/elk-docker/README.md

     docker run -d -p 5601:5601 -p 5000:5000 --name elk --ulimit nofile=65536:65536 kenwdelong/elk-docker:latest
     nc -w 3 localhost 5000 < ./test/test.json

 This will create the logstash index and allow Kibana to work.
 Point your browser at port 5601.
+If Kibana doesn't respond, see the "Funky Kibana Bug" discussion below.

 To specify data without using a file try,